open-goal/open-goal.github.io/documentation/usage/settings/settings.md

 ## Graphic Options

 Options that affect the game's visuals.
+Note that a few of the options present in the original game, such as **VIDEO MODE** and **CENTER SCREEN**, have been removed as they are no longer useful.

 ### GAME RESOLUTION